 In the second step, we apply some operations on the initial solution to reduce the total response time.
-Two types of operations are defined, namely migrate and swap (see below).
+Two types of operations are defined, namely migrate (move MDOs from its currently allocated site to another site) and swap (swap the locations of one set of MDOs with the locations of another set of MDOs).
 These operations are iteratively applied until no more reduction is observed in the total response time.